Super-Protocol/docs/docs/developers/CLI_commands/offers/slots/update-slot.md

 ./spctl offers update-slot <type> [OPTIONS]
 ```

+Example:

-Example: update an existing slot in an existing offer using the information in `offerSlot.json` which is located in the same directory together with SPCTL.
+Update an existing value offer using the information in the `offer-slot.json`.
+You can point to the file location using the `--path` option.
+In the example below the file is assumed to be located in the SPCTL directory.

 ```
-./spctl offers update-slot value --offer 10 --slot 1 --path ./offerSlot.json
+./spctl offers update-slot value --offer 10 --slot 1 --path ./offer-slot.json
 ```

 ## Arguments